cconverse711/schemaui/README.md

 - **Batteries-included CLI** – `schemaui-cli` offers the same pipeline as the library, including multi-destination output, stdin/inline specs, and aggregated diagnostics.
+- **Embedded Web UI** – enabling the `web` feature bundles a browser UI and exposes helpers under `schemaui::web::session` so host applications can serve the experience without reimplementing the stack.

 ## Quick Start